pwlgrzs/awesome-resources-for-ender-3-v3-se/remote-control/README.md

 Additionally you need a USB-C cable to connect controller to the printer, maybe a USB hub if you want camera.

-Note that I am probably offending half of the internet using word klipper controller (or suite) but that's what makes most sense IMHO.
+I am probably offending half of the internet using word klipper controller (or suite) but that's what makes most sense IMHO.

 ### Cool, what now?